Laimadoo/onScreenTouches/README.md

-Method getTouches:
+__Method getTouches:__
-Returns a table containing the current touches.
+returns a table containing the current touches.

-Method clearTouches:
+__Method clearTouches:__
-Clears the current touches table and creates a new empty table.
+clears the current touches table and creates a new empty table.

 Example Usage: